MicrosoftDocs/win32/desktop-src/direct3d10/d3dx10compilefromresource.md

-﻿---
+---
-Description: 'Note  Instead of using this legacy function, we recommend that you compile offline by using the Fxc.exe command-line compiler or use the D3DCompile API.
-Compile a shader or an effect from a resource.' ms.assetid: 'd291e47d-e04f-4e2d-9d05-9aef8e4fcf7e'
+Description: Note  Instead of using this legacy function, we recommend that you compile offline by using the Fxc.exe command-line compiler or use the D3DCompile API.
+Compile a shader or an effect from a resource. ms.assetid: d291e47d-e04f-4e2d-9d05-9aef8e4fcf7e
 title: D3DX10CompileFromResource function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # D3DX10CompileFromResource function